denizyuret/Knet.jl/docs/intro.rst

 A Tutorial Introduction
 ***********************

+..
+TODO: write a preface doc summarizing what Knet is good for: sparse etc.

 We will begin by a quick tutorial on Knet, going over the essential tools for defining, training, and evaluating real machine learning models.
 The goal is to get you to the point where you can create your